Investigations process information sheet

 - appear before us and give evidence.

 Persons required to appear before us will be notified by a formal notice and be eligible for an allowance for time and/or expenses incurred.
-There is a limit to amount of the allowance or expenses as they are prescribed by the legislation.
-We may also require the person to take an oath or make an affirmation when providing evidence.

 We are allowed to: